-It is preferable that you apply for the trademark as an individual.
+You should apply for the trademark as an individual.
 In a case of a proprietor or company, if you close or change the name of the business, your trademark will become invalid.
-However, in a case of individual, this problem won’t arise.
+However, in the case of individuals, this problem won’t arise.

 Trademark Law in Hong Kong

 The legal basis is the Trade Marks Ordinance, Cap.
 559 (TMO) in force since April 4th, 2003.Even after the commission of Hong Kong to China, Hong Kong, and China have independent laws and there is separate trademark law in Hong Kong i.e. TMO.
 IP rights registered in Hong Kong will not be automatically preserved in China, and vice versa.
 The principles of “common law” practice.
 Trademark protection is achieved by registration.
 It can also be obtained by sufficient public recognition so to establish common law rights.